 Go here to choose from all the available layouts.

 Go to your event(s) that transfer the Player to the following map.
-These are either exits on your Decoration Map or the event with a „parallel process“ on your Space Map.
+These are either exits on your Assets Map or the event with a „parallel process“ on your Space Map.

 Use this line to let the Player move to the next map: